|

 Energy technologies, quietly and privately.

-Foundation, Inc., was founded by Dr. Eugene Mallove and colleagues
+• The non-profit (501c3) corporation, New Energy Foundation, was founded by Dr. Eugene Mallove and colleagues

 in New Hampshire in late 2002.
 It is intended to help fund New Energy